openpracticelibrary/openpracticelibrary/src/pages/practice/hackathon.md

   ## How to use it?

-  One of the key parts to a Hackathon is the Lean Coffee.
-This practice enables participants create, plan, discuss, and prepare the topics in an open environment.
-Additionally, ways of working will also be included within the Lean Coffee, where participants group together in pairs or mobs to work towards a shared common goal.
+  One of the key suggested elements to a Hackathon is the Lean Coffee.
+This practice enables participants create, plan, and prepare the topics in an open environment.
+Additionally, within the Lean Coffee, ways of working is discussed, resulting in a participants grouped together in pairs or mobs to work towards a shared common goal.

+  Other practices that have been included in the suggested agenda provide the
 resources: []
 people: 8+ ?
 time: At least one day